 MBB: February 13 Game Highlights - North Texas vs. Old Dominion

 In 2012-13, North Texas broke the school record for blocked shots with 153, and the squad's defensive field goal percentage inside the 3-point arc of 44.3 was the lowest in the Sun Belt.
-This season, Benford looks to build on this foundation as he leads the Mean Green into its first season in Conference USA.
+Last season, Benford and North Texas made the jump to Conference USA and finished with 16 wins on the year, making the '13-14 squad one of just 18 teams in program history to reach that win plateau.

 Before coming to North Texas, Benford served as the associate head coach at Marquette under Buzz Williams.
 In his four years at Marquette, Benford helped recruit and coach six All-Big East players, including 2012 Big East Player of the Year Jae Crowder.